mindspore-ai/vllm-mindspore/CONTRIBUTING.md

 - Follow the installation steps in the [Installation Guide](https://www.mindspore.cn/vllm_mindspore/docs/en/master/getting_started/installation/installation.html) to set up your local development environment.

-- Validate your environment by running the project's local test command: execute `pytest tests` in the root directory of the code repository (note: you may need to update the path to your local model weights).
+- Validate your environment by running the project's local test command: execute `pytest tests -v --forked` in the root directory of the code repository (note: you may need to update the path to your local model weights).
 Ensure all default test cases pass to confirm the environment is functioning correctly.

 ### 4. Coding guidelines​